Center for Homeland Defense and Security: History

-Programs and Resources
+Programs and resources

 The programs and resources of the CHDS improve domestic safety and defense by promoting the study of homeland security as a field of research, scholarship, and professional discipline.
 There are several types and levels of homeland security education programs offered by the Center, including a master's degree program, seminars, a digital library, self-study courses, an online journal, and podcasts.

-The Masters Program
+The masters program

 The CHDS Master's Program offers a Master of Arts degree in Security Studies (Homeland Security and Defense) awarded by the Naval Postgraduate School.
 Candidates for this degree are local, state, tribal, federal, and military homeland security professionals and officials.
 Courses are taught through a combination of short but intensive in-residence sessions, and network-based learning.
 This program gives homeland security leaders the knowledge and skill to develop strategies, plans, and programs that reduce national vulnerability to terrorist and catastrophic events.
 Students learn organizational and management skills, development of interagency cooperation, and actionable policy and strategy.
 Students’ thesis research benefits their home states or agencies.
 Some theses have been implemented at the national level.

-The Executive Leaders Program
+The Executive Leaders program

 The Executive Leaders Program (ELP) has been developed from the CHDS master's degree curricula.
 Participants study key homeland security topics and issues while building working relationships and networks across local, state, tribal, federal, and jurisdictional lines.
 This program was designed to accommodate the busy schedules of executives.
 It is conducted in four one-week in-residence sessions which take place over nine months.
 As the ELP is a certificate program, it does not require the intensive workload typical of graduate-level degree programs.

-Pacific Executive Leaders Program
+Pacific Executive Leaders program

 The Pacific Executive Leaders Program (Pacific ELP), a graduate level education curriculum, to address specific challenges facing officials in these unique areas.
 This course is intended for mid- and senior-level homeland security professionals as an opportunity to develop the strategies, policies and organizational elements they need to better understand and address emerging regional security issues, public policy debates, terrorist threats and best practices in homeland security.